Exhibition in the framework of Forum Expanded at Berlinale

 The exhibition is presented within the program of the 14th Forum Expanded | 69th Berlinale.
 Shadow Circus is a coproduction of SAVVY Contemporary and Arsenal–Institute for Film and Video Art in the framework of the longterm project The New Alphabet at Haus der Kulturen der Welt.

-Shadow Circus is funded by the Hauptstadtkulturfonds Berlin, Goethe Institut New Delhi and the Foundation for Arts Initiatives. .
+Shadow Circus is funded by the Hauptstadtkulturfonds Berlin, Goethe Institut New Delhi, the Foundation for Arts Initiatives and the Rowell Fund for Tibet.